The Job and Container Specifications

 The program is run as PID 1 in its own PID namespace, which means that it acts

-process for the container.
+as the init process for the container.
 This shouldn’t matter for most use

 cases, but if the program starts a lot of subprocesses, it may need to